twocats7701/GPDIndex0Bootloader/README.md

 ## Vapor Dex LP Strategy

 `VaporDexStrategy` stakes LP tokens in a Vapor Dex farm and compounds rewards back into the LP token.
 The contract accepts the farm's `pid`, reward token, and router addresses on deployment, making it compatible with other Uniswap V2 style DEXs such as Pangolin.

+An `emergencyWithdraw` function lets the owner recover all staked LP and reward tokens to the vault without swapping.

 =======
 Modify the script with real token, LP, farm and router addresses before production use.